N1UGK/PCUI_Public/README.md

 ## Features Summary

 + Provides cassette interface emulation to read and write programs and data directly to and from a micro SD card.
-+ Provides a printer interface between the pocket computer or calculator and most standard “line printers” such as dot matrix, thermal receipt printers, serial and parallel.
++ Provides a printer interface between the pocket computer or calculator and most standard “line printers” such as dot matrix, thermal receipt printers, serial, parallel, and Wi-Fi.
 + Supports printing of custom glyphs, including math, scientific and engineering symbols unique to each model.
 + Works independently without a computer and can be powered by a single 18650 lithium ion rechargeable battery.
 + OLED screen with user-friendly menu system and operating modes